Invariant Features for Global Crop Type Classification: CropGlobe Dataset

-For S2, we excluded bands B1, B9, and B10, and retained ten bands (B2, B3, B4, B8, B5, B6, B7, B8A, B11, B12).
-Each sample in the constructed CropGlobe dataset includes geolocation, a full-year time series of acquisition dates, and corresponding raw reflectance values for the ten spectral bands.
-The class distribution of the dataset is shown in Table \ref{table:cropglobe}.
-Due to the limited spatial coverage of EMIT (an illustrative example is provided in Fig. \ref{figure:dataemit}), we derived a CropGlobe\_subset dataset by selecting samples from CropGlobe that fall within EMIT-covered areas (i.e., June and August overlap in the Northern Hemisphere and February in the Southern Hemisphere).
-Each retained sample includes the same S2 multi-spectral time-series and 242-band EMIT median reflectance from single- or multi-date acquisitions, depending on regional data availability.
-The class distribution of CropGlobe\_subset is shown in Table \ref{table:cropglobesubset}.
+Each sample in the constructed CropGlobe dataset includes its geolocation, a full-year time series of acquisition dates, and the corresponding raw reflectance values for the ten spectral bands.
+The class distribution of the dataset is shown in Table~\ref{table:cropglobe}.